DNA

 (6) Subogh Gupta, everyday objects "gold movie Toilet seat created by this Indian Artist, exhibition at the Galleria Continua, Paris 3, 2021 02 10,

-(8) Lidewij Edelkoort, Oracles du design, la Gaîté Lyrique, National Center for Plastic Arts, Pyramyd NTCV, 2015 during the exhibition “faire corps” at the Gaîté Lyrique, Paris
+(8) Lidewij Edelkoort, Oracles of Design, La Gaîté Lyrique, Centre National des Arts Plastiques, Pyramyd NTCV, 2015 during the exhibition "faire corps" at La Gaîté Lyrique, Paris

 (11) Boris Cyrulnik, Psychologies, April 3, 2020, Animals help us redefine ourselves

-(12) Vinciane Despret, what would animals say if we asked them the right questions?
-Paris, La Découverte/The Preventers of Thinking in Circles, 2012 , Location 424
+(12) Vinciane Despret, What would animals say if we asked them the right questions?
+Paris, La Découverte/Les Empêcheurs de penser en rond, 2012 , Location 424

-(18) Sarah Marquis Instincts, Pocket, 2017, 3 months alone on foot, surviving, in the Australian wild west, To all the indigenous peoples of this planet, especially to the Australian Aborigines who shared their knowledge and their ancestral wisdom with us.
+(18) Sarah Marquis Instincts, Pocket, 2017, 3 months alone on foot, in survival, in the Australian Wild West, To all the indigenous peoples of this planet, more especially to the Aboriginal people of Australia who shared their knowledge and ancestral wisdom with us.

-(22) Kwong Kuen Shan, The philosophical, zen cat who loved me, 38.
-My rose garden.
+(22) Kwong Kuen Shan, The Philosopher, Zen Cat Who Loved Me, 38.
+My Rose Garden.
 Pocket

 TY SHEE ZEN INSPIRING LIFESTYLE